Ford Taurus: First generation (1986)

 The first generation was available with either a V6 or an inline four-cylinder engine and came with either a manual (MT-5) or automatic transmission.
-(The Taurus's twin, the Mercury Sable, has never offered a manual transmission in any of its incarnations.)
+(The Taurus's twin, the Mercury Sable, never offered a manual transmission in any of its incarnations.)
 Like its exterior, the Taurus's interior was ahead of its time, and many features originating from it are still used in most cars today.
 Its interior was designed to be extremely user-friendly, with all of its controls designed to be recognizable by touch, allowing drivers to operate them without taking their eyes off the road.
-For example, the switches to the power windows and power locks were designed with one half of the switch raised up, with the other half recessed, in order for its function to be identified by touch.
+For example, the switches to the power windows and power locks were designed with one half of the switch raised and the other recessed so each function could be identified by touch.
 To further enhance this quality, the car's dashboard has all of the controls in the central area within reach of the driver.
 The left side of the dash curves slightly around the driver to make controls easily accessible, as well as creating a "cockpit" feel.

-The interior offered numerous trim levels, from spartan or luxurious, as well as various seating configurations, The base trim level, the L, featured an AM radio and a front cloth bench seat, while the LX, the more luxurious model, came with more numerous features as standard equipment.
+The interior offered multiple trim levels, from spartan to luxurious, as well as various seating configurations — e.g., with a traditional column-mounted shifter and front bench seat, with bucket seats and a center console with a floor-mounted shifter, or with bucket seats and a console with a column-mounted shifter.
+These options were also extended to the Sable and, beginning in MY 1988, the Lincoln Continental as well.
+Models available with a manual transmission were available with bucket seats, center console and floor-mounted shifter.
+The base trim level, the L, featured an AM radio and a front cloth bench seat, while the highest level, LX, came with more features as standard equipment.